Best Practices

 Loop Detection

 ScriptForge has a built-in loop detector.
-If a listener modifies an issue, which triggers another event, which fires the same listener — it's detected and stopped.
+If an event handler modifies an issue, which triggers another event, which fires the same event handler - it's detected and stopped.

 Avoid:

-• A listener on "issue updated" that updates the same issue unconditionally
+• An event handler on "issue updated" that updates the same issue unconditionally

-• Post-functions that trigger events caught by listeners that trigger more transitions
+• Post-functions that trigger events caught by event handlers that trigger more transitions

 Pattern to avoid loops: